 What does that have to do with getting more customers and growing a business?

 It’s that time of year that most of us are thinking about the next year, creating plans, strategies, and wondering how next year will be different from this year.
 What needs to be accomplished and why?

 Someone recently objected when I said that financial goals like paying loans and bills were de-motivating.
 Her thoughts were that “many people are so deep in debt that they can't afford what they really want, so that's a huge goal.”
 And that’s exactly the problem and why Trump’s comment upset so many.

 It is also why when we need to figure out what our personally meaningful goals are and tie that to a monetary value.
-But we avoid it because our relationship and perspective of money is skewed.
+We avoid it because our relationship and perspective of money is skewed.

 Not if you can, but how.

 I recently spoke with a past client about how he felt now about his goals related to money.
 Trent shared how his relationship with money got him emotionally involved.

 His struggle with setting goals was that he didn’t know what’s possible.
 He didn’t want to set a goal that was so big he couldn’t reach it.
 Coming up with a number that had a personal meaning to him because it would change the direction of his life, a number that was more than he had ever made- was a struggle because of his attitude about money. $200 was a lot of money.
 Setting such a big life changing money goal was intimidating and daunting because it was so personal and because he didn’t know if it was possible.